abluescarab/MonoGameTools/README.md

 # MonoGameTools
 MonoGameTools is a library to add some useful classes to the MonoGame framework.
-README.md

 ## How to Use
 Include the MonoGameTools DLL in your project references.
-Add `using MonoGame.Tools` or `using MonoGame.Tools.Effects` to the top of each file where you need the added classes, or access each class by calling its full name.
+There are three namespaces:
+`MonoGame.Tools`, the base namespace, `MonoGame.Tools.Effects`, for image effects, and `MonoGame.Tools.Transitions`, for screen transitions.

 ## Added Classes